 - foods made with baking powder

-Furthermore, many vegetables, fruits, grains, nuts, and seeds are banned on the diet.
+Many vegetables, fruits, grains, nuts, and seeds are off-limits as well.

-The diet limits any food that is processed, animal-based, or made with leavening agents.
-Certain vegetables, fruits, grains, nuts, and seeds are not allowed.
+The diet limits any food that’s processed, animal-based, or made with leavening agents.
+Certain vegetables, fruits, grains, nuts, and seeds are likewise not allowed.

-Here is a three-day sample menu on the Dr. Sebi diet.
+Here’s a 3-day sample menu on the Dr. Sebi diet.

 - Breakfast: 2 banana-spelt pancakes with agave syrup

-- Lunch: kale salad with tomatoes, onions, avocado, dandelion greens, and chickpeas with olive oil and basil dressing
+- Lunch: kale salad with tomatoes, onions, avocado, dandelion greens, and chickpeas, served with olive oil and basil dressing

 - Snack: herbal tea with fruit